tomascorrea/pyramid-capstone/docs/getting-started.md

 ## Next Steps

-Now that you have a basic API running, you might want to:
+Now that you have a basic API running with automatic documentation, you might want to:

+- **[Explore OpenAPI Features](openapi.md)** - Learn more about the automatic documentation system
 - **[Follow the Tutorial](tutorial.md)** - Learn more advanced features with a complete example
 - **[Add Security](security.md)** - Protect your endpoints with authentication
 - **[See Examples](examples.md)** - Explore real-world patterns and use cases